Once you have decided to start using Bacs Direct Credit there are three easy steps:

 There are different methods for submitting your payment data to the Bacs service.
 The most suitable one for you will depend on your organisations needs and resources.

 Direct access - this may be faster and cheaper than using a bureau where you will be processing a high volume of payments.

-Indirect access - this is via a bank or bureau and is often the most suitable method for smaller organisations or those with a limited number of payments.
+Indirect access - this is via a PSP or bureau and is often the most suitable method for smaller organisations or those with a limited number of payments.

 Step 3 – How it works

-To make a Bacs Direct Credit payment, the minimum information you require is the sort code and account number of the payee's bank or building society account.
+To make a Bacs Direct Credit payment, the minimum information you require is the sort code and account number of the payee's PSP account.
 It is vital that you double check that the account number and sort code you are given are correct; payments are processed only using these numbers.